kakalasek/Omega_Network_Classifier/README.md

 sudo ./start_flowaggregator.sh <network_interface_name>
 ```

-### Exceptions and errors
+## Exceptions and errors

 You can enter invalid data into the config file.
-The script will simply tell you and force you to rewrite them
+The script will simply tell you and force you to rewrite them.
+You can also specify a wrong interface name.
+The script probably wont crash, but will tell you, that the interface you specified is invalid and will not work properly.
+You then need to kill your script with CTRL+C and start it again with the proper interface.

+## Shutting down the app

+The application is meant to be shut down with SIGINT or SIGTERM signal.
+Which means you can simply kill it with CTRL+C while it runs inside your terminal.

 # Application diagram